JeeWeetje/iot-workshop/Flow.md

 We will pass the telemetry to an email address provided by you.

-*Note: in this workshop we will not dive too deep into Microsoft Flow.
+*Note: in this workshop you are introducted into Microsoft Flow.
 See for [more information](https://flow.microsoft.com/).*

 ### Prerequisites